surgiie/blade-cli/README.md

 ```

-### Processing an entire directory
+### Processing an entire directory of files

-You may also pass the path to a directory instead of a single file:
+You may also pass the path to a directory instead of a single file.
+This might be useful if you like to group template files in a directory and

+want to render them all with a single command:

 `php blade render templates/ --some-data=foo`

-This might be useful if you like to group template files in a directory and

-want to render them all with a single command.
-This will prompt you for confirmation unless you pass the `--force` flag.
+**Note** This will prompt you for confirmation.

+#### Force process directory

+You may skip confirmation of rendering a directory's files with the `--force` flag:

+`php blade render templates/ --some-data=foo --force`

+#### Custom Directory:

-This will recursively process every file in this directory and save the file in the current directory of the file being rendered.
+By default, files will get saved to the current directory the file being rendered is in, just you may specify

-When using a custom directory to save to, the directory specified will have files saved to mirror the directory being processed:
+a custom directory to save with the same `--save-directory` option specified earlier:

 `php blade render templates/ --some-data=foo --save-directory="/home/bob/templates/"`

+**Note** When using a custom directory to save to, the directory specified will have files saved to mirror the directory being processed.
 In this example `/home/bob/files/` will have a directory structure that matches `templates/`.